chuanluocs/EffectiveQM/README.md

 The directory is organized as follows:
 - [example.txt](https://github.com/chuanluocs/EffectiveQM/tree/main/example/example.txt): Provide the complete examples mentioned in Section IV-B of the manuscript.
-- [readme.md](https://github.com/chuanluocs/EffectiveQM/tree/main/example/readme.md): Provides a detailed readme document to explains how to interpret the examples.
+- [readme.md](https://github.com/chuanluocs/EffectiveQM/tree/main/example/readme.md): Provide a detailed readme document to explain how to interpret the examples.